 litres of oxygen delivered to children via our systems.

-Here’s what others are saying about us:
+Here’s what others are saying about our work:

 Published papers and reports

 We believe in honestly evaluating our own activities, and sharing what we are learning through open-access reports and publications, so that others can also benefit.
 Here are some of our contributions to the science and practice of oxygen therapy.
 All our reports are available free of charge through Open Access Creative Commons.

 - Graham HR, Bakare AA, Gray A, et al. Adoption of paediatric and neonatal pulse oximetry by 12 hospitals in Nigeria: a mixed-methods realist evaluation.
 BMJ global health 2018;3:e000812. doi: 10.1136/bmjgh-2018-000812.
 Link to article